Bucknell-Biol364/Project_1_Group_3_2024/project_1_for_knitting_final.md

 agricultural problem.
 We’ve also included some areas for you to put your own understanding into practice and try to write your own code.

+There are a couple of objectives for you to follow along with in this
+assignment:

+1. To be able to explore data within a dataset based on the data type to be able to convert variables into different type to be able to identify outliers, messy data, or non-normal distributions to be able to log transform the variables to visualize them better

+2. To use filter to create a subset of a variable appropriate to your analysis question

+3. To create appropriate and clear graphs to visualize data in both categorical and numeric variables represented in the hypothesis using ggplot2 to be able to create a scatterplot and box and whisker plot to be able to edit labels and change the style to fit their preferences to able to interpret the plot

+4. To use an anova and linear model to help us interpret variables in our provided hypothesis to be able to create a linear model to be able to do follow up anova and tukey tests to be able to interpret the results from these tests

 ## Loading the packages

 First of all, you’ll need to load all the packages that might be